BitcoinDesign/Guide/guide/private-key-management/multi-user-schemes.md

 ## Multi-key

 As we saw with multi-key setups for personal use, a multi-key wallet has several controlling keypairs attached, so called co-signers.
 The number of keys and required co-signers will depend on the use case.
-With spouses sharing a ‘joint account’, a simple 1-of-2 multi-key setup might suffice, meaning there are two keys but only one is required to sign for a transaction to be valid.
+With spouses sharing a *joint account*, a simple 1-of-2 multi-key setup might suffice, meaning there are two keys but only one is required to sign for a transaction to be valid.
 At the other end of a spectrum a company might require a more complex 3-of-5 setup, requiring three of the five co-signers to approve any transaction.

 Just like with personal schemes, external signing devices can be used to replace one or many of the keys used for a shared multi-key setup.
 While this can increase security if managed correctly, the same caveat applies in terms of adding significant complexity.